nasa/GeneLab_Data_Processing/Metagenomics/Low_Biomass/Nanopore/GL-DPPD-XXXX.md

 **Parameter Definitions:**

-- `-f` - specifies path to the Kaiju database (.fmi) file
+- `-f` - specifies path to the kaiju database (.fmi) file
-- `-t` - specifies path to the Kaiju nodes.dmp file
+- `-t` - specifies path to the kaiju nodes.dmp file
 - `-z` - number of parallel processing threads to use
-- `-E` - specifies the minimum E-value in Greedy mode (default: 0.01)
+- `-E` - specifies the minimum E-value in Greedy mode (default: 1e-05)
 - `-i` - specifies path to the input file
 - `-o` - specifies the name of output file